-The Radboud University Medical Center Study Fund aims to provide very promising students without sufficient financial means the opportunity to complete one of our master’s programme, and possibly enrol in the PhD programme afterwards.
+The Fund aims to provide very promising students without sufficient financial means the opportunity to complete one of our master’s program, and possibly enrol in the PhD program afterwards.

-- Applications Deadline: March 1, 2019
+- Applications Deadline: March 1, 2020

-- Course Level: Scholarships are available to pursue Master degree programme.
+- Course Level: The studentships are available to pursue Master degree program.